 TXT type DNS record.

 It is therefore required that a DNS query on the selector address yields no more than one TXT record.

 An email message consists of 2 parts:

 The headers contain information such as the date, subject, return address and more.
-The headers are used by email servers and clients to process the email.
+The headers are used by email services and clients to process the email.
 Most email programs will hide the headers from the user.

 When using DKIM, a